Safeguarding Your Cloud

 Regularly assess your cloud environment to ensure it aligns with industry-specific compliance standards such as PCI-DSS, GDPR, or HIPAA.
 Compliance is a shared responsibility, and non-compliance can have legal and reputational repercussions.

-Understanding the nuances of the shared responsibility model is vital in today’s cloud-centric world.
+Understanding the nuances of the shared responsibility model is important in today’s cloud-centric world.
 By embracing this model and actively taking charge of your security responsibilities, you can create a resilient cloud environment that safeguards your data and operations.

 Chapter 6: Cloud Security Controls and Configurations